Stensel8/Simple-Ninite-Client/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/Stensel8/Simple-Ninite-Client/blob/main/LICENSE) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/Stensel8/Simple-Ninite-Client/blob/main/LICENSE) for more details.

 ## Acknowledgments